Vzhukovskaya/GulpStart.package/README.md

 ## Installation
-To start using the GulpStart Package, clone the repository and install the required dependencies:
+To start using the GulpStart Package, clone the repository and install the required dependencies, if you accidentally deleted the `node_modules` folder, you can easily restore it by also running:

 ```bash
 git clone https://github.com/Vzhukovskaya/GulpStart.package.git